Are You Wondering Why Your Husband, Boyfriend,

 Understand what’s going on with your partner and how it may impact you

-If you’re reading this page, there’s a good chance you got here after hearing your husband, boyfriend, or fiancé mention “men’s work,” “mentoring”, “Mentoring Men”, "men's coaching", or "Happy Man Coaching".
+If you’re reading this page, there’s a good chance you got here after hearing your husband, boyfriend, or fiancé mention “men’s work,” “mentoring”, or "men's coaching".

 Or, perhaps you discovered this service on a credit card statement or email.

-Regardless of how you got here, I'm delighted you did!
+Regardless of how you got here, I'm glad you did!

-I'm happy for you to know who I am, what I do, and why your partner is building a relationship with me.
+I'm happy for you to know who I am, what I do, and why your man is building a relationship with me.

-The partners of the men I work with are most often my biggest fans in the long run and for good reasons.
+The women of the men I work with are most often my biggest fans in the long run and for good reasons.

 I love the work I do, the men I do it for, and its’ positive impact on their person, relationships, and family.